 Strategies will be put in place if students are thought to be putting themselves or others at risk.
 Safeguarding procedures will be followed when required.

-It is advisable for parents/carers to discuss online safety with their young person prior to starting college.
+It is advisable for parents/carers to discuss online safety with their young person prior to starting at Derwen College.

 For more resources on internet safety visit:

 Mencap Safesurfing: